 One big rookie mistake of taking an RV trip with your kids is packing too much.
 Pack light and use soft carry bags such as this one, which are easier to store.
 Be sure to secure them so they don’t become a safety hazard.
 Don’t forget your comfy pillow/bedding with enough blankets for the cooler nights when you don’t want to run the furnace.

 Ban the Electronics

-Sure, the kids will want to stage a coup at first but bring board games or storytelling the family can do together.
+Sure, the kids will want to stage a coup at first but bring board games, card games, or storytelling the family can do together.
 The best part of the RV lifestyle is, if you take advantage of the intimacy, it’s a wonderful way to reconnect with each other.
 Kids quickly get over the withdrawal symptoms surprisingly fast.